ShambhaviGoyal/syllabus-calendar/README.md

-# 📅 Syllabus Calendar - LawBandit Internship Project
+# 📅 Syllabus Calendar

-A powerful web application that converts law school syllabi into interactive calendars using AI.
+A powerful web application that converts school syllabi into interactive calendars using AI.
 Upload a PDF syllabus and automatically extract all assignments, readings, and important dates into a beautiful, organized calendar view.

 ## 🎯 Project Overview

-This project was built for the **LawBandit Software Internship Application** (Fall 2025).
-It addresses the "Syllabus → Calendar" feature requirement, allowing law students to upload their course syllabi and automatically generate interactive calendars with all important dates and assignments.
+This project addresses the "Syllabus → Calendar" feature requirement, allowing students to upload their course syllabi and automatically generate interactive calendars with all important dates and assignments.

 ### Key Features

-- 📄 **PDF Upload & Processing**: Upload law school syllabi in PDF format
+- 📄 **PDF Upload & Processing**: Upload school syllabi in PDF format
 - 🤖 **AI-Powered Extraction**: Uses OpenAI GPT-4 to intelligently extract assignments and dates
 - 📅 **Interactive Calendar View**: Beautiful calendar interface with color-coded assignment types
 - 📋 **List View**: Alternative list view with filtering and sorting capabilities